CarpentriesMIT/2020-02-04-mit/index.md

 {% if site.carpentry == "swc" %}
 {% unless site.curriculum == "swc-inflammation" or site.curriculum == "swc-gapminder" %}
 <div class="alert alert-warning">
+This site in under construction, please come back after 12/11/2020 for accurate information.

 It looks like you are setting up a website for a Software Carpentry curriculum but you haven't specified the curriculum type in the <code>_config.yml</code> file (current value in <code>_config.yml</code>: "<strong>{{ site.curriculum }}</strong>", possible values: <code>swc-inflammation</code>, or <code>swc-gapminder</code>).
 After editing this file, you need to run <code>make serve</code> again to see the changes reflected.
 </div>
 {% endunless %}